Visyond/website-hugo/site/content/product-tour/product-tour.md

     title: 'Automate Analytics with One Click'
     titlePrefix: '2'
   - descr: >-
-      Create interactive online dashboards and secure web-calculators driven by your spreadsheet that stakeholders can use to independently test scenarios and answer ‘what-if’ questions.
+      Add your analyses to dashboards, or create spreadsheet-driven web-calculators, and securely share them with collaborators.
     benefitsList:
       - text: >-
-          Interactive dashboards to share with great permission granularity: decide what dashboard each stakeholder sees and what scenarios can be selected on each
+          Share always up-to-date analytical insights with collaborators
       - text: >-
-          A tool that transforms a long spreadsheet-based workflow (e.g., Budget vs Actuals, Price Negotiation model, etc.) into a real time experience, easy for the modeler and the user
+          Empower stakeholders to independently test scenarios
+      - text: >-
+          Control which dashboards and scenarios are available for which collaborator
     benefitsList2:
       - text: >-
           Just click on the charts, key input and output cells you want on a dashboard